MOKA108/DEVOPS-Project/README.md

 ![Vagrant test](screenshots/vagrant-test.png)

 ![Vagrant start](screenshots/vagrant-start.png)

 ![Vagrant Postman user](screenshots/vagrant-postmanuser.png)

 ![Vagrant Postman health](screenshots/vagrant-postmanhealth.png)

 ---

 ### 5. Docker

-This step packages the application and its dependencies into a Docker container, ensuring consistency across different environments.
-By building and running the Docker image, you can easily deploy and test the app locally or in the cloud.
-Pushing the image to Docker Hub makes it accessible for orchestration platforms like Kubernetes.
+This step involves packaging the application and its dependencies into a Docker container to ensure consistency across different environments.
+Building and running the Docker image makes it easy to deploy and test the app locally or in the cloud.
+Pushing the image to Docker Hub makes it available for orchestration platforms such as Kubernetes.

 You can access to the Docker image with this link : https://hub.docker.com/r/mariecb/userapi/tags